 Events Search and Views Navigation

 Join Outdoor Chattanooga's experienced guide staff for a guided hike on the scenic Cumberland Trail.
-This is one of 9 different short section hikes (5-7 miles each) on the Cumberland Trail being offered as part of our Cumberland Trail Hiking Series.
-(See schedule below)The Cumberland Trail is known for its beauty, mountain streams, and remote setting.
-The single track trail is rated as moderately strenuous with significant elevation changes where hikers may need to high step over rocks, deadfall, and…Find out more »
+This is one of nine different short section hikes (4-6 miles each) on the Cumberland Trail being offered as part of our Cumberland Trail Hiking Series.
+The series begins on January 12 and concludes December 6, 2020, with most hikes being offered on Sunday mornings with the exception of one Saturday that falls on National Trails Day (June 6).
+(See full schedule below)The Cumberland Trail is known for…Find out more »